Skip to content

 Driver Configuration Utility Explained

-The BthPS3 Driver Configuration Tool is a small self-contained .NET application shipped with the setup providing the user with a simple way to adapt the drivers operation to their liking.
-You can find it in your start menu, just search for it 😉
+The BthPS3 Driver Configuration Tool is a small, self-contained .NET application included with the installer.
+It lets you adjust how the drivers behave.
+You can find it by searching for it in the Start menu.

 Profile Driver Settings